microsoft/BotBuilder-V3/en-us/node/builder/getting-started.md

     npm install --save botbuilder
     npm install --save restify

+> __ATTENTION:__ Please see the [release notes](/en-us/node/builder/libraries/latest/#known-issues) for important information about known issues and workarounds using the v3.0.0 release.

 Make a file named app.js and say hello in a few lines of code.